-Issuers should also refer to Chapters 1, 2 and 6 of the HUD OIG Consolidated Audit Guide, except as otherwise permitted under APM 20-14: Alternative Procedures Permitted for Certain Aspects of Issuer Annual Audit Report for Fiscal Year 2020 (APM 20-14), APM 21-08: Extension of Permitting Alternative Procedures for Certain Aspects of Issuer Annual Audit Report (APM 21-08), and APM 22-06: Extension of Permitting Alternative Procedures for Certain Aspects of Issuer Annual Audit Report (APM 22-06).
+Issuers should also refer to Chapters 1, 2 and 6 of the HUD OIG Consolidated Audit Guide, except as otherwise permitted under APM 20-14: Alternative Procedures Permitted for Certain Aspects of Issuer Annual Audit Report for Fiscal Year 2020 (APM 20-14), APM 21-08: Extension of Permitting Alternative Procedures for Certain Aspects of Issuer Annual Audit Report (APM 21-08), APM 22-06: Extension of Permitting Alternative Procedures for Certain Aspects of Issuer Annual Audit Report (APM 22-06), and APM 23-01: Extension of Permitting Alternative Procedures for Certain Aspects of Issuer Annual Audit Report (APM 22-06), and APM 23-01: Extension of Permitting Alternative Procedures for Certain Aspects of Issuer Annual Audit Report (APM 23-01).

-Section A. Annual Audited Financial Statement
+Section A. Annual Audited Financial Statement Effective Date: 2023-01-18

 An approved Issuer, independent of whether the Issuer has securities or commitment authority outstanding, must provide Ginnie Mae with a copy of its annual audited financial statements and Audit Reports, prepared by an IA.
-The Audit Reports must be prepared in accordance with the requirements in, and in the format prescribed by, the HUD OIG Consolidated Audit Guide Chapters 1, 2 and 6, except as otherwise permitted under APM 20-14 and APM 21-08, and APM 22-06.
+The Audit Reports must be prepared in accordance with the requirements in, and in the format prescribed by, the HUD OIG Consolidated Audit Guide Chapters 1, 2 and 6, except as otherwise permitted under APM 20-14, APM 21-08, APM 22-06, and APM 23-01.